Xunnamius/strongbox-switchcrypt/USECASES.md

 like this often appears within a (much) larger amount of data that we care less about in context.

-In this scenario, a user wants to classify one or more regions of a file as more sensitive than the others.
+In this scenario, a user wants to indicate one or more regions of a file are more sensitive than the others.
 For example, perhaps banking transaction information is littered throughout a document; perhaps passwords and other sensitive or compromising information exists within a *much* larger data file.
 This sensitive information would be encrypted using a less performant (sometimes *dramatically* so) cipher in exchange for a stronger security guarantee.

 The user will not experience a significant performance hit when perusing the data if the bulk of it is encrypted using a high performance cipher.
-Similarly, the more sensitive data regions are future-proofed and more resilient to attack.
+Simultaneously, the more sensitive data regions are future-proofed and more resilient to attack using a high security cipher.

-Terminology: "a VSR" is a region of a file that is crypted with the swap cipher rather than the primary cipher that encrypts the remaining majority of the file.
+Terminology: a "VSR" is a region of a file that is crypted with the swap cipher rather than the primary cipher that encrypts the remaining majority of the file.

 Benefit: we can "future-proof" our encrypted highly sensitive data against more